-Eligibility for a 2016 grant from the Columbia River Fund (the Fund), the applicant and project met all of the following criteria:
+To be eligible for a 2017 grant from the Columbia River Fund (the Fund), the applicant and project must meet he following criteria:

 Examples of Allowable Projects and Activities